jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 tags:
 - Guide
 - No-Code
-title: "Colorful Open Access: Sci-Hub, Free Libraries, Open Knowledge, and their alternatives"
+title: "Colorful Open Access: Sci-Hub, Free Libraries, and Their Alternatives"
 ---

 **[NOTE: This is a live WIP/Draft and subejct to a lot of changes]**